ropensci-archive/opendata/opendata.md

 ###Earth Science###

+-   <pkg>dataRetrieval</pkg>: Collection of functions to help retrieve USGS data from either web services or user-provided data files. [on GitHub](https://github.com/USGS-R/dataRetrieval).
+-   <pkg>hddtools</pkg>: Hydrological data discovery tools - accesses data from NASA, Global Runoff Data Centre, Top-Down modelling Working Group.
+[Source on GitHub](https://github.com/cvitolo/r_hddtools)
+-   <pkg>marmap</pkg>: Import, plot and analyze bathymetric and topographic data from NOAA.
+-   <pkg>raincpc</pkg>: The Climate Prediction Center's (CPC) daily rainfall data for the entire world, from 1979 to the present, at a resolution of 50 km (0.5 degrees lat-lon).
+This package provides functionality to download and process the raw data from CPC.
+-   <pkg>rainfreq</pkg>: Estimates of rainfall at desired frequency and desired duration are often required in the design of dams and other hydraulic structures, catastrophe risk modeling, environmental planning and management.
+One major source of such estimates for the USA is the NOAA National Weather Service's (NWS) division of Hydrometeorological Design Studies Center (HDSC).
+Raw data from NWS-HDSC is available at 1-km resolution and comes as a huge number of GIS files.
+-   <pkg>rFDSN</pkg>: Search for and download seismic time series in miniSEED format (a minimalist version of the Standard for the Exchange of Earthquake Data) from [International Federation of Digital Seismograph Networks](http://www.fdsn.org/) repositories.
+This package can also be used to gather information about seismic networks (stations, channels, locations, etc) and find historical earthquake data (origins, magnitudes, etc).
+-   <pkg>rnrfa</pkg>: Utility functions to retrieve data from the UK National River Flow Archive via an API (http://www.ceh.ac.uk/data/nrfa/).
+There are functions to retrieve stations falling in a bounding box, to generate a map and extracting time series and general information.
+-   <pkg>soilDB</pkg>: A collection of functions for reading data from USDA-NCSS soil databases.
+-   <pkg>sos4R</pkg>: A client for Sensor Observation Services (SOS) as specified by the Open Geospatial Consortium (OGC).
+It allows users to retrieve metadata from SOS web services and to interactively create requests for near real-time observation data based on the available sensors, phenomena, observations, etc. using thematic, temporal and spatial filtering.
+-   <pkg>waterData</pkg>: An R Package for retrieval, analysis, and anomaly calculation of daily hydrologic time series data.
+-   <pkg>WaterML</pkg> can retrieve WaterOneFlow [Hydroserver](http://hiscentral.cuahsi.org) data.

+### Climate ###

 -   [BerkeleyEarth](http://cran.rstudio.com/src/contrib/Archive/BerkeleyEarth/): Data input for Berkeley Earth Surface Temperature.
 Archived on CRAN.
 -   <pkg>CHCN</pkg>: A compilation of historical through contemporary climate measurements scraped from the Environment Canada Website Including tools for scraping data, creating metadata and formatting temperature files.
 -   <pkg>clifro</pkg>: Designed to minimise the hassle in downloading data from New Zealand's National Climate Database via [CliFlo](http://cliflo.niwa.co.nz/).
 [Source on GitHub](https://github.com/ropensci/clifro)
 -   <pkg>crn</pkg>: Provides the core functions required to download and format data from the Climate Reference Network.
 Both daily and hourly data are downloaded from the ftp, a consolidated file of all stations is created, station metadata is extracted.
 In addition functions for selecting individual variables and creating R friendly datasets for them is provided.
--   <pkg>dataRetrieval</pkg>: Collection of functions to help retrieve USGS data from either web services or user-provided data files. [on GitHub](https://github.com/USGS-R/dataRetrieval).
 -   <pkg>decctools</pkg>: Provides functions for retrieving energy statistics from the United Kingdom Department of Energy and Climate Change and related data sources.
 The current version focuses on total final energy consumption statistics at the local authority, MSOA, and LSOA geographies.
 Methods for calculating the generation mix of grid electricity and its associated carbon intensity are also provided.
 -   GhcnDaily ([Archived on CRAN](https://cran.r-project.org/src/contrib/Archive/GhcnDaily) downloads and processes Global Historical Climatology Network (GHCN) daily data from the National Climatic Data Center (NCDC).
--   <pkg>hddtools</pkg>: Hydrological data discovery tools - accesses data from NASA, Global Runoff Data Centre, Top-Down modelling Working Group.
-[Source on GitHub](https://github.com/cvitolo/r_hddtools)
--   <pkg>marmap</pkg>: Import, plot and analyze bathymetric and topographic data from NOAA.
 -   [Metadata](http://cran.rstudio.com/src/contrib/Archive/Metadata/): Collates metadata for climate surface stations.
 Archived on CRAN.
+-   <pkg>okmesonet</pkg>: Retrieves Oklahoma (USA) Mesonet climatological data provided by the Oklahoma Climatological Survey.
+-   <pkg>prism</pkg> ([GitHub](http://github.com/ropensci/prism)) provides access to Oregon State Prism climate data.
+-   <pkg>rnoaa</pkg>: R interface to NOAA Climate data API.

+### Weather ###

 -   <pkg>meteoForecast</pkg>: meteoForecast is a package to access to several Numerical Weather Prediction services both in raster format and as a time series for a location.
 Currenty it works with [GFS](http://www.emc.ncep.noaa.gov/index.php?branch=GFS), [Meteogalicia](http://www.meteogalicia.es/web/modelos/threddsIndex.action), [OpenMeteo](https://openmeteoforecast.org/wiki/Main_Page), [NAM](http://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam), and [RAP](http://www.ncdc.noaa.gov/data-access/model-data/model-datasets/rapid-refresh-rap).
 [Source on GitHub](https://github.com/oscarperpinan/meteoForecast/
--   <pkg>okmesonet</pkg>: Retrieves Oklahoma (USA) Mesonet climatological data provided by the Oklahoma Climatological Survey.
--   <pkg>prism</pkg> ([GitHub](http://github.com/ropensci/prism)) provides access to Oregon State Prism climate data.
--   <pkg>raincpc</pkg>: The Climate Prediction Center's (CPC) daily rainfall data for the entire world, from 1979 to the present, at a resolution of 50 km (0.5 degrees lat-lon).
-This package provides functionality to download and process the raw data from CPC.
--   <pkg>rainfreq</pkg>: Estimates of rainfall at desired frequency and desired duration are often required in the design of dams and other hydraulic structures, catastrophe risk modeling, environmental planning and management.
-One major source of such estimates for the USA is the NOAA National Weather Service's (NWS) division of Hydrometeorological Design Studies Center (HDSC).
-Raw data from NWS-HDSC is available at 1-km resolution and comes as a huge number of GIS files.
--   <pkg>rFDSN</pkg>: Search for and download seismic time series in miniSEED format (a minimalist version of the Standard for the Exchange of Earthquake Data) from [International Federation of Digital Seismograph Networks](http://www.fdsn.org/) repositories.
-This package can also be used to gather information about seismic networks (stations, channels, locations, etc) and find historical earthquake data (origins, magnitudes, etc).
 -   <pkg>RNCEP</pkg>: Obtain, organize, and visualize[NCEP](http://www.ncep.noaa.gov/) weather data.
--   <pkg>rnoaa</pkg>: R interface to NOAA Climate data API.
 -   <pkg>rNOMADS</pkg>: An interface to the [NOAA Operational Model Archive and Distribution System (NOMADS)](http://nomads.ncdc.noaa.gov/) that allows download of global and regional weather model data, and supports a variety of models ranging from global weather data to an altitude of 40 km, to high resolution regional weather models, to wave and sea ice models.
 It can also retrieve archived NOMADS models.
 Source: <rforge>rnomads</rforge>.
--   <pkg>rnrfa</pkg>: Utility functions to retrieve data from the UK National River Flow Archive via an API (http://www.ceh.ac.uk/data/nrfa/).
-There are functions to retrieve stations falling in a bounding box, to generate a map and extracting time series and general information.
 -   <pkg>rwunderground</pkg> access historical weather information and forecasts from wunderground.com.
 Historical weather and forecast data includes, but is not limited to, temperature, humidity, windchill, wind speed, dew point, heat index.
 Additionally, the weather underground weather API also includes information on sunrise/sunset, tidal conditions, satellite/webcam imagery, weather alerts, hurricane alerts and historical record high/low temperatures.
--   <pkg>soilDB</pkg>: A collection of functions for reading data from USDA-NCSS soil databases.
--   <pkg>sos4R</pkg>: A client for Sensor Observation Services (SOS) as specified by the Open Geospatial Consortium (OGC).
-It allows users to retrieve metadata from SOS web services and to interactively create requests for near real-time observation data based on the available sensors, phenomena, observations, etc. using thematic, temporal and spatial filtering.
 -   <pkg>stationaRy</pkg> can retrieve hourly weather data from various global weather stations.
--   <pkg>waterData</pkg>: An R Package for retrieval, analysis, and anomaly calculation of daily hydrologic time series data.
--   <pkg>WaterML</pkg> can retrieve WaterOneFlow [Hydroserver](http://hiscentral.cuahsi.org) data.
 -   <pkg>weatherData</pkg>: Functions that help in fetching weather data from websites.
 Given a location and a date range, these functions help fetch weather data (temperature, pressure etc.) for any weather related analysis.
 -   <pkg>weatherr</pkg> combines data from multiple APIs to obtain instant weather forecasts.